Cotton Bowl (stadium): Red River Rivalry

-The annual college football game between the University of Texas at Austin Longhorns and the University of Oklahoma Sooners, also known before 2005 as the Red River Shootout, is played at the Cotton Bowl during the State Fair of Texas, instead of on either school's campus.
+The annual college football game between the University of Texas and the University of Oklahoma Sooners, also known before 2005 as the Red River Shootout, is played at the Cotton Bowl during the State Fair of Texas, instead of on either school's campus.
 Ticket sales are equally divided between the two schools, and the fans are split on the 50-yard line.
-Following the 2022 game, the Longhorns have a record of 63-50-5 against the Sooners.
+Following the 2024 game, the Longhorns have a record of 64–51–5 against the Sooners.

 SMU Mustangs

 The Cotton Bowl served as the home for the SMU Mustangs football team for two periods in the program's history.
 SMU played at least a few games at the Cotton Bowl from 1932 onward.
 They gradually moved more of their home games there during the 1930s and 1940s, as it was double the size of their on-campus stadium, Ownby Stadium.
 The Mustangs moved there permanently in 1948 due to Doak Walker's popularity.
 The Mustangs played at the Cotton Bowl until 1978, when they moved to Texas Stadium.

 The Cotton Bowl also served as home to SMU in the 1990s, after the team served the NCAA death penalty due to numerous recruiting violations, and spent the first six years after their return at Ownby Stadium.
 Games moved back to campus in 2000 with the completion of Gerald J. Ford Stadium.